 Mrs. Sue March RN, BSN, CSN/NJ

-If your child requires medications at school, please have your doctor complete the required authorization forms and action plans.
-These forms are available at the bottom of this page.
+If your child requires medication at school, please have your doctor complete the required authorization forms and action plans.
+These forms are available on my important document tab to the left.

 Avoid touching the eyes, nose, and mouth

 Avoid contact with those who are already sick